Elizabeth Robins: Early life

 Elizabeth Robins, the first child of Charles Robins and Hannah Crow, was born in Louisville, Kentucky.
-After financial difficulties, her father left for Colorado, leaving the children in the care of Hannah.
-When Hannah was committed to an insane asylum, Elizabeth and the other children were sent to live with her grandmother in Zanesville, Ohio, where she was educated.
+After financial difficulties, her father left for Colorado, leaving the children in the care of their mother.
+When Hannah Crow was committed to an insane asylum, Elizabeth and the other children were sent to live with her grandmother in Zanesville, Ohio, where she was educated.
 It would be her grandmother who armed her with The Complete Works of William Shakespeare and her unconditional support on her endeavor to act in New York City.
 Her father was a follower of Robert Owen and held progressive political views.
 Though her father was an insurance broker, he traveled a lot during her childhood and in the summer of 1880, Robins accompanied him to mining camps and was able to attend theatre in New York and Washington along the way.
-Because of her intelligence, Elizabeth was one of her father's favorites.
+Because of her intelligence, Elizabeth was one of her father's favorite children.
 He wanted her to attend Vassar College and study medicine.
 At the age of fourteen, Robins saw her first professional play (Hamlet) which ignited her desire to pursue an acting career.
 From 1880 to 1888, she would have an acting career in America.

 Acting career

 After arriving in New York, Robins soon met James O'Neill, who helped her join Edwin Booth's theatre and by 1882, she was touring.
 She soon grew bored and irritated playing "wretched, small character parts" and in 1883 joined the Boston Museum stock company.
 It would be here that she met her future husband, George Parks, who was also a member of the company.
 In 1885 Robins married Parks.
 Although her husband struggled to get acting parts, she was soon in great demand and would be on tour throughout their marriage.
-Her refusal to leave the stage may have caused Parks to kill himself in 1887 by jumping off a bridge into the Charles River, stating in his suicide note, "I will not stand in your light any longer."
+Her refusal to leave the stage may have contributed to Parks to commit suicide in 1887 by jumping off a bridge into the Charles River, stating in his suicide note, "I will not stand in your light any longer."
 On September 3, 1888, Robins moved to London.
 "Her move to London represented a rebirth after personal tragedy in America."
 Except for extended visits to the U.S. to visit family, she remained in England for the rest of her life.

-At a social gathering during her first week in England, she met Oscar Wilde.
+At a social gathering during her first week in England, Robins met Oscar Wilde.
 Throughout her career, he would come see her act and give her critiques, such as in one of her roles in Frances Hodgson Burnett's The Real Little Lord Fauntleroy in 1889.
 Wilde's comment was "you have definitely asserted your position as an actress of the first order.
 Your future on our stage is assured."